Optical control of an atomic inner-shell x-ray laser: Introduction

-An \xray~laser~(XRL) is an old goal of laser physics~\cite{Milonni:LP-10,Suckewer:XR-09,Rocca:TT-99}.
+An \xray~laser~(XRL) is an old goal of laser physics~\cite{Milonni:LP-10,Rocca:TT-99,*Suckewer:XR-09}.
 Extending the superior coherence, intensity and controlled pulse properties of lasers to the \xray~regime has the potential to revolutionize \xray~science by bringing unprecedented intensities, temporal and spatial control of beam properties, and ultrashort pulses to the \xray~scientist.
-A solution of this problem renders XRLs suitable for numerous applications from ionic and nuclear quantum optics~\cite{Adams:QO-12,Rohlsberger:EI-12} to high-energy and astrophysics~\cite{DiPiazza:EH-12,Bernitt:LO-12} and it offers perspectives for the measurement and control of quantum dynamics of matter on an ultrafast time scale~\cite{Krausz:AP-09,Cavaletto:FC-13}. \Xray~free-electron-lasers~(FELs)~\cite{Madey:SE-71,Saldin:PF-00} such as the Linac Coherent Light Source~(LCLS)~\cite{LCLS:CDR-02,Emma:FL-10} have reached several of the goals laid out for XRLs, namely, ultraintense, tunable, femtosecond \xray~pulses.
-However, present-day \xray~FELs operate by the principle of self-amplified spontaneous emission~(SASE)~\cite{LCLS:CDR-02,Emma:FL-10,Vartanyants:CP-11, Bonifacio:CI-84,Kondratenko:GC-79} and thus suffer from a number of shortcomings compared with optical lasers.
+Such an XRL would be suitable for numerous applications from ionic and nuclear quantum optics~\cite{Adams:QO-13,*Rohlsberger:EI-12} to high-energy physics and astrophysics~\cite{DiPiazza:EH-12,*Bernitt:LO-12} and it offers perspectives for the measurement and control of quantum dynamics of matter on an ultrafast time scale~\cite{Krausz:AP-09, *Cavaletto:FC-13,*Cavaletto:HF-14}. \Xray~free-electron-lasers~(FELs)~\cite{Madey:SE-71,*Saldin:PF-00} such as the Linac Coherent Light Source~(LCLS)~\cite{LCLS:CDR-02,*Emma:FL-10} have reached several of the goals laid out for XRLs, namely, ultraintense, tunable, femtosecond \xray~pulses.
+However, present-day \xray~FELs, operating by the principle of self-amplified spontaneous emission~(SASE)~\cite{Kondratenko:GC-79, *Bonifacio:CI-84,LCLS:CDR-02,Emma:FL-10}, suffer from a number of shortcomings compared with optical lasers.
 Specifically, they lack controllability of the pulse properties, spectral narrowness, and photon energy stability~\cite{LCLS:CDR-02,Emma:FL-10}.
-Furthermore, there is a jitter between SASE radiation and an optical laser which can only be determined with a several tens of femtoseconds precision~\cite{Schorb:XR-12}.
+Furthermore, there is a jitter between FEL x~rays and an optical laser which can only be determined with the precision of several tens of femtoseconds~\cite{Bionta:SE-11,*Schorb:XR-12,*Harmand:FF-13}.
+Yet there are exciting novel facilities such as FERMI@Elettra~\cite{Allaria:HC-12} and self-seeding at LCLS for hard x~rays~\cite{Amann:SE-12} becoming available that use seeding to improve on the properties of the \xray~pulses reducing their bandwidth and the fluctuations of the pulse shapes.